 An AEP can give you the tools you need to manage these health issues, with an exercise program that improves your cardiovascular fitness, muscular strength and balance, and decreases your symptoms of depression and anxiety, and reduces pain.

-With accreditation through Exercise and Sports Science Australia and backgrounds in rehabilitation, Ability Action Australia’s AEPs can help you learn how to manage and improve your health to become more independent and achieve your goals.
+With accreditation through Exercise and Sports Science Australia and backgrounds in rehabilitation, every Exercise Physiologist in Australia is held to high standards.
+Ability Action Australia’s AEPs can help you learn how to manage and improve your health to become more independent and achieve your goals.

 We have the knowledge and skills to deliver safe and effective exercise interventions to help you live a better life today.